username223/SteamIVRInput-Cpp-Example/README.md

 * The default bindings.

 Whenever a user starts your program without having set any bindings, this is what they use.
 The defaults are specific to various controllers.
 In our case we're using `vive_controller` and pointing at the `legacy_actions.json` file.
 The `legacy_actions.json` file was created by me by entering the SteamVR bindings interface.
 The [current documentation](https://github.com/ValveSoftware/openvr/wiki/SteamVR-Input) explains this process.
-This application will not show up in the bindings interface because it's initialized as a `vr::VRApplication_Overlay`.
-Initialize as a `vr::VRApplication_Scene` to get it to show up.

 * Actions